-- k.
-The Permittee shall develop, implement, and maintain an enforcement response plan; - 1.
-The Permittee shall notify all Industrial Users of the users' obligations to comply with applicable requirements under Subtitles C and D of the Resource Conservation and Recovery Act (RCRA); and - m.
-The Permittee shall establish, where necessary, legally binding agreements with contributing jurisdictions to ensure compliance with applicable Pretreatment requirements by industrial users within these jurisdictions.
+- (D) Self-monitoring, sampling, reporting, notification and record keeping requirements, including an identification of the pollutants to be monitored, sampling location, sampling frequency, and sample type, including documentation on BMP compliance, based on the applicable Pretreatment Standards, Categorical Pretreatment Standards, local limits, and State and local law; and, - (E) Statement of applicable civil and criminal penalties for violation of Pretreatment Standards and requirements, and any applicable compliance schedule.
+Such schedules may not extend the compliance date beyond deadlines mandated by federal statute or regulation. - (F) Requirements to control Slug Discharges, if determined by the POTW to be necessary. - 9) The Permittee shall provide adequate staff, equipment, and support capabilities to carry out all elements of the pretreatment program; - 10) The approved program shall not be substantially modified by the Permittee without the approval of the EPA.
+Substantial and non-substantial modifications shall follow the procedures outlined in 40 CFR 403.18; - 11) The Permittee shall develop, implement, and maintain an enforcement response plan; and - 12) The Permittee shall notify all Industrial Users of the users' obligations to comply with applicable requirements under Subtitles C and D of the Resource Conservation and Recovery Act (RCRA). - 13) The Permittee shall establish, where necessary, legally binding agreements with contributing jurisdictions to ensure compliance with applicable Pretreatment requirements by industrial users within these jurisdictions.
 These legally binding agreements must identify the agency responsible for the Pretreatment implementation and enforcement activities in the contributing jurisdictions and outline the specific roles, responsibilities and pretreatment activities of each jurisdiction.

-3. Local Limits Evaluation
+2. Local Limits Evaluation